-According to section 186(7) no loans can be given under section 186 at a c.
+According to section 186(7) no loans can be given under section 186 at a rate of interest lower than the prevailing yield of one year, three year, five year or ten year Government Security closest to the tenor of the loan.
 There is a controversy in interest to be charged on loans by a company.
 There are two views on the same.